 The staging of the championships was heavily subsidised by Willesden Borough Council, and the Amateur Rowing Association also contributed £290.12.8, most of which went on “hospitality to FISA delegates”.

-Boosted by the excitement of a home event, and doubtless aware that it was therefore the most affordable Championships to which to send crews, the Women’s ARA committed to entering all five events, making this the only occasion in the history of GB women’s international rowing when we sent a full openweight team (up to the time of writing in early 2017, excluding World Championships in Olympic years, and recognising that there were only five events in 1960 compared with six at the current World Championships).
+Boosted by the excitement of a home event, and doubtless aware that it was therefore the most affordable Championships to which to send crews, the Women’s ARA committed to entering all five events, making this the only occasion in the history of GB women’s international rowing when we sent a full openweight team (up to the time of writing in early 2017, excluding World Championships in Olympic years, and recognising that there were only five events in 1960 compared with more later).

 Bearing in mind that ‘selection’ not only involves identifying which is the fastest crew in a non-squad system, but also determining whether that crew is fast enough to be selected, the WARA Selectors arranged two trials on the upstream 1,000m Desborough Cut at Weybridge, and another on still water as part of the regular Welsh Harp Regatta.

 Sadly, only the coxed fours and single sculls were actually contested so the eight, quad and double just did time trials to gauge their speed, with pace boats where possible.
-At the Welsh Harp regatta it had been arranged that a men’s crew from Regent Street Polytechnic would act as pace boat for the women’ eight but unfortunately they hit a submerged milk crate during warm up which tore the bottom out of their boat and they sank.
+At the Welsh Harp regatta it had been arranged that a men’s crew from Regent Street Polytechnic would act as pace boat for the women’ eight but unfortunately they hit a submerged milk crate during warm up which ripped their boat open and they sank, although only after gamely trying to row her back with several of their shirts plugging the hole.

 The competing crews in the fours were from Alpha Women’s BC/Harrodian Ladies RC, Bedford Ladies RC, Stuart Ladies RC, Reading University Women’s BC, Norwich Union Ladies RC and half of the eight from United Universities Women’s BC.
 The sculls was a straight contest between Penny Chuter of Laleham Skiff and Punting Club, and Jean Wilshee of Alpha Ladies RC.